tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - If it is unable to negotiate TLS 1.3 or greater, it MUST abort the connection with a "handshake_failure" alert.

-- If the EncryptedSNI.record_digest value does not match the cryptographic hash of any known ENSIKeys structure, it MUST abort the connection with an "illegal_parameter" alert.
+- If the ClientEncryptedSNI.record_digest value does not match the cryptographic hash of any known ENSIKeys structure, it MUST abort the connection with an "illegal_parameter" alert.
 This is necessary to prevent downgrade attacks.
   [[OPEN ISSUE: We looked at ignoring the extension but concluded this was better.]]

-- If the EncryptedSNI.key_share group does not match one in the ESNIKeys.keys, it MUST abort the connection with an "illegal_parameter" alert.
+- If the ClientEncryptedSNI.key_share group does not match one in the ESNIKeys.keys, it MUST abort the connection with an "illegal_parameter" alert.

 - If the length of the "encrypted_server_name" extension is